 Uncaptioned advertising card showing an Indian tri-car motorcycle taking a couple at speed over a county road, waving to two motorcyclists in the distance; mailed DEC 3 1915 (World Panama-Pacific Exposition cancel neatly struck) to Glenford Ohio, minor corner wear & rounding.
 Uncommon; possibly given out at the Expo itself.
 Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. ma

 Uncaptioned & unused Azo (triangles all up) real photo postcard showing a Motorcyle racing past some fans at a track, small bottom corner crease, very light toning both sides.
 The vertical sign towards the center gives the impression that the cyclists were racing the clock, rather than a group of enthusiasts.
-SALE IN PROGRESS mr
+SOLD RECENTLY mr

 Uncaptioned sepia-tone Azo (triangles all up) real photo of a man riding a modified Indian tri-car motorcycle out of its shed, Indian brand showing to the left of the M's in SAUM MN pennant (possibly home-made by a resident bent on popularizing the name of that small unincorporated community).
 The sedan chair that you may be accustomed to seeing in front looks to have been modified or repurposed to become a high-capacity wheelbarrow for farm duty.
 Extensive light toning & surface abrasions on front obscure nothing, tiny paper separation at one corner, other corners with minor rounding.
 Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. m(s)m